 This brief summarizes the contributions of Kaiser Permanente Research since 2007 on the topic of vaccines.
 This includes vaccinations delivered in early childhood as well as those delivered to adolescents and adults.

-Although the development of vaccinations against communicable diseases dates back to the 18th century, the creation of modern vaccines and their widespread use in the United States began in the 20th century.1 Today, the Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC) provides national recommendations for 15 vaccines, including pertussis (whooping cough), shots for pregnant women, and numerous vaccinations delivered to children, adolescents, and adults (see figure below).2 Although vaccination has largely eliminated diseases such as measles and rubella in the United States,1 these and others are still found frequently in countries with lower rates of vaccine coverage,3 and the ease of global travel has led to cases in which unvaccinated persons from developed nations have contracted these infections.4 Moreover, diseases such as pertussis,1 varicella (chicken pox),5 and human papillomavirus (HPV)6 still occur frequently in the U.S.
+Although the development of vaccinations against communicable diseases dates back to the 18th century, the creation of modern vaccines and their widespread use in the United States began in the 20th century.1 Today, the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention provides national recommendations for 15 vaccines, including pertussis (whooping cough) shots for pregnant women and numerous vaccinations delivered to children, adolescents, and adults (see figure below).2 Although vaccination has largely eliminated dis-eases such as measles and rubella in the United States,1 these and others are still found frequently in countries with lower rates of vaccine coverage,3 and the ease of global travel has led to cases in which unvaccinated persons from well-vaccinated nations have contracted these infections.4 Moreover, diseases such as pertussis,1 varicella (chicken pox)5 and human papillomavirus (HPV)6 still occur frequently in the United States.

 Vaccination is an active area of study for Kaiser Permanente Research.
-Scientists across the Program have used our rich, comprehensive, longitudinal data to advance knowledge in the areas of understanding risk, improving patient outcomes, and translating research findings into policy and practice.
-We have published more than 500 articles related to vaccines since 2007.
-Together, these articles have been cited nearly 13,000 times.
+Scientists across the organization have used our rich, comprehensive, longitudinal data to advance knowledge in the areas of understanding risk, improving patient outcomes, and translating research findings into policy and practice.
+We have published nearly 600 articles related to vaccines since 2007.
+Together, these articles have been cited approximately 14,000 times.